AmmannChristian/NIST-SP-800-22-Rev.1A-Go/README.md

 ## Attribution and License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

-This implementation is based on the NIST Special Publication 800-22 Revision 1a (April 2010): "A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications".
+This implementation is based on the algorithms described in NIST Special Publication 800-22 Revision 1a (April 2010): "A Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications".
+The original NIST specification is a public domain work of the United States Government.

-This project implements the algorithms described in NIST SP 800-22 in pure Go for improved portability and maintainability.
-All test implementations have been validated to produce numerically identical results to the original C reference implementation.
+This project reimplements the NIST test suite algorithms in pure Go.
+All test implementations have been validated to produce numerically identical results to the original NIST C reference implementation.

-Test datasets from the original NIST Statistical Test Suite are included in the ` a/` directory for validation purposes.
+Test datasets from the original NIST Statistical Test Suite are included in the testdata directory for validation and testing purposes.

-**Important**: This service is provided for research and validation purposes.
-For cryptographic applications requiring FIPS compliance, consult the original NIST documentation and your security requirements.
+Note: While this implementation has been validated against the NIST reference implementation, users are responsible for determining whether it meets their specific requirements.
+For applications requiring FIPS compliance or other regulatory certifications, appropriate validation and certification procedures must be followed.

 Reference: [NIST SP 800-22 Rev. 1a](https://csrc.nist.gov/publications/detail/sp/800-22/rev-1a/final)